'Shape Of Water,' 'Dunkirk' And 'Three Billboards' Lead Oscar Nominations

 Music (original song)

-"Mystery of Love" (Call Me By Your Name)
+"Mystery of Love" by Sufjan Stevens (Call Me By Your Name)

-"Stand Up for Something" (Marshall)
+"Stand Up for Something" by Diane Warren and Lonnie R. Lynn (aka Common) (Marshall)

-"This is Me" (The Greatest Showman)
+"This is Me" by Benj Pasek and Justin Paul (The Greatest Showman)

 Documentary (feature)